acheampongmaa/Excel-projects/README.md

 ![MS Excel](./pic/pregnancy.png)

-- Pivot chart analysis with Line chart showing sum of use of use of insecticides trated bed nets
+- Pivot chart analysis with Line chart showing sum of use of use of insecticides treated bed nets
 ![MS Excel](./pic/treated_bed_net.png)